Skip to main content

 Will regulations support ethical use of AI in business?

 With adoption levels of AI growing almost exponentially, national governments and international bodies are moving to create legislation which supports growth and innovation, while protecting users.
-UK respondents are overall positive about the capacity for regulations such as the UK AI Opportunities Action Plan to strike this balance, with 62% saying they will support ethical use of AI in business, compared to just 18% believing they will not.
+Respondents across the UK, France and Germany are overall cautiously optimistic about the capacity for regulations to strike this balance, with 50% saying they will support ethical use of AI in business, compared to just 25% believing they will not.

 An illustrated gauge shaped like a brain shows a score of 71 out of 100, with an arrow pointing toward "confident" on a scale from "worried" to "confident.
 Colorful waves and stars are on a purple background, labeled "AI Pulse.